LuukieLucas/USB-Stick-One/README.md

 # USB-Stick-One
-All the programs and viruses on USB Stick one
+These are all the programs and viruses on USB Stick one From viruses, to tools.
+And from Horror games, to background sound making programs!

+## Uses
+You can just play around with it!
+But if you use it for Public Uses, credit me!

+## Why is it on a USB Stick?
+Because of the viruses on it.
+If anything goes wrong, and my computer will be unusable, i just plug it out to minimize further damage!